 Chief Justice at Florida Supreme Court

-Chief Justice Carlos G. Mu0f1iz leads the Florida Supreme Court and oversees the state's judicial system.
+Chief Justice Carlos G. Mu0f1iz leads the Florida Supreme Court, overseeing the state's judicial system.

 Gary Lawson